 Because of many things, Moorestown-Lenola is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Moorestown-Lenola really has some of the features that families look for when choosing a good community to raise children.
 Is Moorestown-Lenola perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Moorestown-Lenola.
 55.68% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.

 The per capita income in Moorestown-Lenola in 2010 was $53,235, which is wealthy relative to New Jersey and the nation.
 This equates to an annual income of $212,940 for a family of four.

 Moorestown-Lenola is a somewhat ethnically-diverse town.
 The people who call Moorestown-Lenola home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Moorestown-Lenola residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Moorestown-Lenola include German, Italian, English, and Polish.

 The most common language spoken in Moorestown-Lenola is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Tagalog.